IgorBuchelnikov/ObservableComputations/README.md

 In the code above we bind *order.DeliveryAddress* and *assignedDeliveryCar.DestinationAddress*. *order.DeliveryAddress* is a binding source. *assignedDeliveryCar.DestinationAddress* is a binding target.

-*Binding* extension method extends *IReadScalar&lt;TValue&gt;*, instance oа which is a binding source.
+*Binding* extension method extends *IReadScalar&lt;TValue&gt;*, instance of which is a binding source.

-To avoid unloading the instance of *Binding* class from the memory by garbage collector, save reference to the one in the object that has appropriate lifetime.

 ## Can I use [IList&lt;T&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.ilist-1?view=netframework-4.8) with ObservableComputations?
 If you have [IList&lt;T&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.ilist-1?view=netframework-4.8) collection of a class that does not implement [INotifyCollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged?view=netframework-4.8) (for example [List&lt;T&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1?view=netframework-4.8)), you can use it with ObservableComputations.
 See